0xllill/Findings_Details/README.md

 # About Me

 Hey !
-I'm Lilian ,an old web2 cybersecurity engineer which has moved to an independent smart contract security researcher currently active in audit contests on platforms such as Sherlock,Code4rena and Codehawks.
-Never been that happy since I take this move.
+I'm Lilian ,an old web2 cybersecurity engineer that moved to an independent smart contract security researcher.
+I am active in audit contests on platforms such as Sherlock,Code4rena and Codehawks.
+Currently living my best life in smart contracts audits.
 Here, you can see some of my past findings and contest results.

 ### Contact Information